 Fall and winter holiday season is upon us!
-For many people in the United States, the celebrations from Thanksgiving through the New Year is synonymous with food — and it also might mean family gatherings, shopping sprees, or catching up on sleep, Netflix, and laundry.
+For many people, the celebrations from Thanksgiving through the New Year are synonymous with food — and it also might mean family gatherings, shopping sprees, or catching up on sleep, Netflix, and laundry.

 Whether you are alone, celebrating with friends, or sitting down to a real feast, I hope you plan to eat some satisfying food through the holidays.